 We have seen that giving a weighted filtration, i.e. a filtration of vector subspaces $0\subset V_{1}\subset \cdots \subset V_{t+1}= V$ and rational numbers $n_{1},\cdots,n_{t}>0$, is equivalent to giving a parabolic subgroup with weights, which determines uniquely the vector $\Gamma$ of a $1$-PS and two of these $1$-PS are conjugated by the parabolic and come from the same weighted filtration.
 We define the following function

 which we call \emph{Kempf function}.
-Note that $\mu(V_{\bullet},n_{\bullet})=\mu(V_{\bullet},\alpha n_{\bullet})$, for every $\alpha>0$, hence by multiplying each $n_{i}$ by the same scalar $\alpha$, which we call \emph{rescaling the weights}, we get another 1-PS but the same value for the Kempf function.
+Note that $\nu(V_{\bullet},n_{\bullet})=\nu(V_{\bullet},\alpha n_{\bullet})$, for every $\alpha>0$, hence by multiplying each $n_{i}$ by the same scalar $\alpha$, which we call \emph{rescaling the weights}, we get another 1-PS but the same value for the Kempf function.

 Note that this function corresponds to the one given in \cite[Theorem 2.2]{Ke}.
-The numerator of both functions coincide with the calculation of the minimal relevant weight by Hilbert-Mumford criterion for GIT-stability (c.f. \eqref{mrw}), and the denominator is the norm $||\Gamma ||$ of the vector
+The numerator of both functions coincide with the calculation of the minimal relevant weight by Hilbert-Mumford criterion for GIT stability (c.f. \eqref{mrw}), and the denominator is the norm $||\Gamma ||$ of the vector

 as it is defined in \cite{Ke} as the Killing length of $\Gamma$.
 Recall that for a simple group $G$ (as it is the case of $G=\SL(V)$) every bilinear symmetric invariant form is a multiple of the Killing form, and the norm $||\Gamma ||$ verifies these properties.